 “Who do people say I am?
 Who do you say I am?” – Jesus (Mark 8:27-29; Luke 9:18-20; Matthew 16:13-15)

 What an interesting question for Jesus to ask.
-Now I don’t think Jesus is curious about what people think about him.
-He already knows their thoughts and knows what others say about him.
+It’s not that Jesus was curious about what people thought of him.
+After all, he already knew their thoughts.
 Jesus is after something else.

-Jesus is using this question of identity to point his followers to where their identity lies.
+Jesus is using these questions of identity to point his followers to where their identity lies.
 These questions Jesus asked were directed at helping his followers see who he really was and the implications that held for them.